berberman/flakes/README.md

 This repo adopts automatic update mechanism, where packages sources are defined in [Config.hs](./Config.hs).
-The update script generates configuration file for [nvchecker](https://github.com/lilydjwg/nvchecker), then calls it to find out if there are packages need to update.
-If so, it then uses [nix-prefetch](https://github.com/msteen/nix-prefetch) to get SHA256 of source, storing it to [sums.json](./sums.json).
+The update script generates configuration file for [nvchecker](https://github.com/lilydjwg/nvchecker), and then calls it to find outoutdated packages, feeding them to [nix-prefetch](https://github.com/msteen/nix-prefetch), storing fetched SHA256 sums to [sums.json](./sums.json).
 Finally, it generates [sources.nix](./sources.nix), which is imported to the flake.

 #### packages available: